 All students have access to the UDO online platform, the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.

 As an applicant, you should:

 You will also need:

-A certificate for each of these qualifications will be required when you come into the College for interview.
+A certificate for each of these qualifications will be required at your interview and can be sent via email too.
 If you have not completed your qualification or need to apply for a copy of a certificate, approval from the University of Derby will be provisional until a copy of each certificate is provided.